luketudge/introduction-to-programming/topics/extras/glossary.md

     print('The file is not there.')
 ```

-If an exception occurs and we have not specified in our program what to do about it, then the result is an [error](#error) and our program stops.
+If an exception is raised and we have not specified in our program what to do about it, then the result is an [error](#error) and our program stops.

 ## float